-Between end February and end of April 2020, currency in circulation grew by AUD 3.5 billion representing year on year increase of 8.9%.
+Between end February and end of April 2020, The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
+More in circulation grew by AUD 3.5 billion representing year on year increase of 8.9%.
 This is comparable to surges in demand observed in other countries.
 The Reserve Bank of Australia (RBA) revealed in its April financial stability report that cash withdrawals from banks increased in the second half of March.“This included a small number of customers making very large withdrawals – more than $100,000, and in some cases into the millions of dollars,” it said, adding that the elevated demand had since abated.

-During the pandemic, payment behaviour has changed rapidly.
+During the pandemic, A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More behaviour has changed rapidly.
 In a recent speech, Michele Bullock, Assistant Governor of the Reserve Bank stated “Both merchants and consumers appear to have been keen to reduce their use of cash.
 Many merchants made it clear through signage that they preferred contactless card payment, even for low-value payments.
 Some even went as far as to indicate that they would not accept cash.
 Maybe partly in response to this, and their own concerns about hygiene, many people reduced their use of cash in stores.
 In addition, there was a significant shift to online shopping, where cash is simply not a payment option.
-As a result of these changes, ATM withdrawals in April were down 30 per cent from the month before and over 40 per cent lower than twelve months earlier.”
+As a result of these changes, ATM withdrawals in April were down 30 per Fraction of a currency representing the hundredth of the unit of account.
+More from the month before and over 40 per cent lower than twelve months earlier.”

-A fundamental question around the globe is whether this behavioural change will survive the crisis.
+A fundamental question around the globe is whether this behavioural This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange.
+More will survive the crisis.
 The Reserve Bank seems to think it could; Michele Bullock said “All of these changes are likely to result in permanent shifts in behaviour as some people maintain the new ways of doing things.”
-On the other hand, the Royal Australian Mint said in a statement “We believe that Australians using contactless payments may increase post COVID-19 but this will not lead to a permanent shift to a cashless society, at least not in the near future”.
+On the other hand, the Royal Australian An industrial facility manufacturing coins.
+More said in a statement “We believe that Australians using contactless payments may increase post COVID-19 but this will not lead to a permanent shift to a cashless society, at least not in the near future”.

 The Reserve Bank stresses that the change could have far-reaching policy implications, on the costs of electronic payments, on the resilience of the payments system and on the ATM network.